axyorah/quick_img_processing/train/README.md

 Use `datasetroot` to specify your dataset root directory.
 Use `classes` to specify all the recorded classes separated by commas.
 Running `mk_anno_json.py` will create three files (`anno_train.json`, `anno_test.json` and `anno_all.json`) in your dataset root directory.

 Once this is done, we have everything ready to create tensorflow `.record` files required for tensorflow object detection API.
-To do that run the comman below (Notice, that `mk_tf_record.py` requires tensorflow v2.3!):
+To do that run the comman below (Notice, that `mk_tf_record.py` requires tensorflow v2.3 or v2.4!):
 ```bash
 $ python mk_tf_record.py --anno_json ./dataset/anno_train.json --output_path ./dataset/train.record
 ```